Custom intercom software architecture with video streaming, authentication, and visitor management

 2. Package / delivery detection

-Solves the #1 pain point in multi-tenant buildings.
-A classifier that differentiates people, packages, vehicles, and pets cuts nuisance push notifications by 70% and unlocks a “porch pirate” alert path.
-Runs on-edge on the door station.
+Solves the top pain point in multi-tenant buildings.
+A classifier that tells people from packages, vehicles, and pets cuts nuisance push notifications sharply and opens a porch-piracy alert path.
+It runs on-edge on the door station, so it works even when the uplink is flaky.

 3. QR / one-time PIN entry

-Best solution for delivery drivers and short-term guests.
-Generate a time-boxed code in the resident’s app, deliver via SMS / email, camera scans QR at the door.
-No shared PINs, no forgotten codes, full audit trail.
+Best for delivery drivers and short-term guests.
+Generate a time-boxed code in the resident’s app, deliver it by SMS or email, and let the camera scan the QR at the door.
+No shared PINs, no forgotten codes, and a full audit trail.

 4. Video voicemail + missed-call clip

-Nobody’s phone rings every time.
-When no resident answers, record 30 seconds pre/post-press and notify.
-This single feature is often the difference between “we love it” and “we turned it off.”
+Nobody answers every time.
+When no resident picks up, record 30 seconds around the button press and notify.
+This one feature is often the difference between “we love it” and “we turned it off.”

 The protocol stack — what you’ll touch